-Students benefit from new, state-of-the-art student computer laboratory in the Center for the Arts building.
 Featuring 36 Dell personal computers and 4 Apple Macintosh computers, the lab has a number of new features to improve both the student learning experience and the aesthetics of the facility.
 The laboratory is equipped with flat screen monitors positioned throughout the room, displaying information from the instructor's computer.
+To reduce clutter and manage cords, the room has a raised floor to contain wiring.
 All 40 computer stations are fitted with ergonomic chairs and attractive, spacious work areas.
 In addition, new laser and ink jet printers are conveniently located in the room.